The Texas Vendor Drug Program provides statewide access to covered outpatient drugs for people enrolled in:

 - the Kidney Health Care (KHC) Program

 The cost for drug prescriptions in the Texas Medicaid program is shared by the federal government and the state.
-In order for Texas to receive federal funds assistance for prescription claims, any drugs prescribed must be produced by a drug manufacturer that participates in the Centers for Medicare & Medicaid Services drug rebate program.
+In order for Texas to receive federal funds assistance for prescription claims, all drugs prescribed must be produced by a drug manufacturer participating in the Centers for Medicare & Medicaid Services drug rebate program.
 In return for having their drugs covered by state Medicaid programs, the manufacturer agrees to pay rebates according to their state and federal contracts.
 HHS oversees the collection of these rebates from drug manufacturers.
-Federal and state-only drug rebate programs that Texas participates in include:
+Texas participates in the following federal and state drug rebate programs: